-27. Subsequent event - Coronavirus (COVID-19)
+27. Coronavirus (COVID-19) Risk

-In 2020, the world experienced a pandemic referred to as Covid -19, in order to curtail the spread the Government of the Saint Lucia declared a state of emergency in March 2020.
+In 2020, the world experienced a pandemic referred to as Covid -19, in order to curtail the spread the Government of the Saint Lucia declared a state of emergency in March 2020 which remained in effect until 16th October 2021.
 These measures disrupted many regular aspects of life, including limitations on business operations, public events, travel, and in-person interactions.